 Radionuclide activity concentrations in water samples collected around the SRB facility are provided in table B-1 of appendix B and were compared with Ontario Regulation 169/03, Ontario Drinking-Water Quality Standards [2] as well as Health Canada's Guidelines for Canadian Drinking Water Quality.
 [8] [9]

-Levels of HTO were more than 800 times lower than the Ontario standards and Health Canada guidelines' screening level, indicating that radionuclide concentrations in the Muskrat River and Ottawa River water are at safe levels to drink.
+Levels of HTO were below the minimum detection concentration (MDC), indicating that radionuclide concentrations in the Muskrat River and Ottawa River water are at safe levels to drink.

 5.2.2 Soil samples